Who is eligible to participate in recruitment?

 - Identify alumni in your field by using the "Find Alumni" and "Groups" features within the SIPA Alumni and Student Network on LinkedIn (of which you will need to be an approved member).

-- Research the specific organization the alum is working with, and learn more about the type of position they hold.
+- Research the specific organization the alumnus/a is working with, and learn more about the type of position they hold.

-- If you are looking for a specific person or organization, use the "Advanced" search feature and enter the name of the person and/or the organization in the appropriate box.
+- If you are looking for a specific person or organization, use the "Search for People with Filters" search feature (at the very bottom of the search drop down menu) and enter the name of the person and/or the organization in the appropriate box.
 Type in multiple versions of the organization name; for example, the UN may also be written as the United Nations.